I am currently taking bookings for Spring and Summer 2016. To make a booking or to find out more information, please email me at email@example.com

 - Creating believable characters.
 Teachers and students alike enjoy this one.
 We start off by talking about Severus Snape and why he is such a well-conceived character.
 Then we look at projected pictures of children from around the world and stop at the one the class chooses.
 Right there, using collaborative storytelling techniques, we make up a story on the fly.
 This session is high impact, high adrenalin, and invaluable in proving to students that plot flows from character (and not the other way around).

 - Research.
 When we need a piece of information or a splash of background colour for our stories, we have to go and GRAB IT.
 This fun talk looks at different ways of doing research (Google, Reference Books, Ask an Expert, Blogs, Imagine, Travel/Try it), illustrated by anecdotes from my own writing process.
-Read what Emily and Richa, two Year 9 students, had to say about my Research workshops at St Helen’s School in Northwood.

 - Travel writing (talk or workshop).
 In 2003 I was named ‘Travel Writer of the Year’ by the magazine Africa Geographic, and in the intervening ten years I have continued to publish travel features in many magazines and newspapers.
 Travel writing was my first love, and I enjoy talking with students about how to squeeze the juice out of a place or memory.
 A fun and interactive session.